List of Underworld characters: Andreas Tanis

 Andreas Tanis is a character in the 2006 movie Underworld: Evolution and in the 2009 movie Underworld: Rise of the Lycans.
 He is portrayed by Steven Mackintosh.
-Tanis is a vampire of considerable age (estimated at over 1000 years old at the time of his death), he was at one point the official scribe and Historian of the Old World Coven.
-An ambitious man, Tanis knew things about other vampires and kept the things he knew secret until it was of use for him.
-Coveting a rise in status to a member of the Vampire Council, Tanis enters into a covert alliance with Sonja and Lucian, aiding them in exchange for his silence and Sonja's seat on the council; his part in Sonja's and Lucian's plan remained a secret after Sonja's execution, and later after Lucian's faked death.
+Tanis is a Vampire of considerable age (estimated at over 1000 years old at the time of his death), he was at one point the official scribe and Historian of the Old World Coven.
+An ambitious man, Tanis knew things about other Vampires and kept the things he knew secret until it was of use to him.
+Coveting a rise in status to a member of the Vampire Council, Tanis enters into a covert alliance with Sonja and Lucian, aiding them in exchange for his silence and Sonja's seat on the council; his part in Sonja's and Lucian's plan remained a secret after Sonja's execution and later after Lucian's faked death.
 However, over 300 years prior to the events that occurred in the first and second installments, the Vampire Elder, Lord Viktor, in his bid to rewrite history, turns on Tanis and orders his banishment, citing that Tanis had been recording "malicious lies".
 The order of banishment was carried out by Selene, who escorted him to an abandoned monastery on Viktor's orders.
 Over three hundred years later, Selene would learn the truth about Viktor and realize that what Tanis had recorded years earlier was, in fact, true.
 Tanis is later killed by Markus after being drained of blood.